DDP 2019 Presentation

 Product Information Management System: Method of processing product-related shipment and usage information to understand the cause of an abnormal event after the product has been distributed.
 This allows a flow of information to and from patients and mitigation of risks once products are in patients' hands.

-Injection Device and Case with Reporting Ability: Means for showing that a drug-containing injector is not being carried by the designated person.
+Injection Device with Reporting Ability: Means for showing that a drug-containing injector is not being carried by the designated person.

 Claim 1 of 15 claims